DakotaLMartinez/rails-devise-jwt-tutorial/README.md

   })
   .then(json => console.dir(json))
 ```
 I've been working with this quite a bit, and while I can see the Bearer token in the authorization headers of the Response.
 I'm not able to access them within the `res` variable.
 I just get an empty headers object instead.
+The idea would be to access that header and store the token either in a cookie or localStorage, but I'm not currently able to access the token in the header programatically.

 Any ideas?